-In the Styles box, select the style you want to modify, and then click Modify.
+In the Styles box, select the style you want to modify, and then right click on it.
+Then select Modify from the menu.

 Click Format, and then click the attribute - such as Font or Numbering - you want to change.

 Click OK after you've changed each attribute, and then repeat for any additional attributes you want to change